 9 Days Trek to Everest Base Camp From Kathmandu

-The 9-Day Trek is a short base camp walking trip in the Everest region, which is known as the Everest Base Camp Helicopter Return Trek.
-You follow the same itinerary of 12 days from Kathmandu to Everest and Kalapatthar for this short trek to the base camp and then fly out to Kathmandu on a helicopter.
+The 9-Day Trek is a short base camp walking trip in the Everest region, also known as the Everest Base Camp Helicopter Return Trek.
+For this short trek to the base camp, you follow the same 12-day itinerary from Kathmandu to Everest and Kalapatthar and then fly back to Kathmandu on a helicopter.

-Helicopter return EBC trek is recommended to those Traveling to Everest from Kathmandu with time bound or who do not want to use the same way returning, where already visited on the way up.
+A helicopter return EBC trek is recommended to those traveling to Everest from Kathmandu who are time-bound or do not want to use the same way to return, where they have already visited on the way up.
 Follow this itinerary for a 9-day Everest base camp tour from Kathmandu:

 Find the detailed information, cost, and departures of the 9-day Everest base camp trek here: